Kludex/mangum/docs/azure-how-to.md

 def main(req: func.HttpRequest) -> func.HttpResponse:
-    logging.info("Python HTTP trigger function processed a request.") handler = AzureFunctionMiddleware(App)
+    logging.info("Python HTTP trigger function processed a request.") handler = AzureFunctionAdapter(App)
     return handler(req)
 ```

-This is a basic ASGI app example that uses the `AzureFunctionMiddleware` to execute the ASGI HTTP request-response cycle and return a valid response for Azure Functions.
+This is a basic ASGI app example that uses the `AzureFunctionAdapter` to execute the ASGI HTTP request-response cycle and return a valid response for Azure Functions.

 Run the app again to see the new output: